Books (as author)

 Book Reviews

-Review of The Parmenidean Ascent, by Michael Della Rocca, Australasian Journal of Philosophy, forthcoming
+Review of The Parmenidean Ascent, by Michael Della Rocca, Australasian Journal of Philosophy 102 (2024): 535

 Review of George Berkeley: A Philosophical Life, by Tom E. Jones, Books Ireland, August 26, 2021